 pkg install nano

 And probably other ones, try “pkg search” if you want to check for your favorite 🙂

 If you need help using these tools, I have two cheat sheets that you might like:

 - 35 most useful nano commands and shortcuts

-- Vim tutorial on Raspberry Pi (it’s for Raspbian, but the end should help you)
+- Vim tutorial on Raspberry Pi (it’s for Raspberry Pi OS, but the end should help you)

 As the root user is directly available after the installation, the sudo command is not installed automatically with the system.
 But you can install it later if needed, here is how to do this:

 - Install the “sudo” package: